Child Life Program

 If you are interested in becoming a Child Life volunteer, visit the Child Life Volunteer Program ›

-Child life specialists assist all pediatric patients, including neonatology (NICU) patients as well as children of adult patients.
+Child life specialists assist all pediatric patients, including the neonatal intensive care unit (NICU).
 Children are shown coping skills and given support and information about the healthcare setting in developmentally appropriate language.
 They also are given ample therapeutic play opportunities.
-If you are interested in becoming a NICU cuddler, visit the Cuddler Volunteer Program ›

 There is no charge to receive Child Life services.

 Our specialists provide:

 Education for patients and families about the healthcare setting, medical equipment, injuries and illness

 - Emotional support

 - Preparation for patients through education and therapeutic play sessions